 F3 – Financial Accounting (FA)

-F4 – Corporate and Business Law (CL)
+F4 – Corporate and Business Law (LW)

 MIFA is currently working on further recognitions of courses and is looking forward to offer its students more possibilities for their success in their future careers.